RiPS

 Graduate Student Presenters

 Graduate students funded by the department who are beyond their first year are added to our regular rotation of presenters.
-Graduate students are encouraged to register for course credit for their RiPS participation (POLS 892, be sure to register for the correct section).
+Graduate students are encouraged to register for course credit for their RiPS participation (POLS 893: Political Science Research Workshop).

 Current Semester Schedule